Khorrth/Carbon/README.md

 ## Instructions on how to use Carbon

-Before use make sure You have installed:
+Before using Carbon make sure You have installed:

 * JDK;
 * Proguard;